garrettmflynn/liveserver/src/frontend/sessionstream/README.md

 let session = new SessionStreaming(
     WebsocketClient,
     socketId,
-    userinfo = {id:'user123915485'} //supply user info, just needs and id really or it will make one for you );
+    userinfo = {id:'user123915485'} //supply user info, just needs an id really or it will make one for you );

 let sessioninfo = await session.createSession(